Category: Departments

 An aerial shot of a sunny room with windows in the background.
 Students mill about posters on eisels set atop a gray carpet.

-Photo by Maria Stenzel Article by Olivia Fann As prospective math majors may have noticed, a certain department was notably absent from 2024 SURF opportunities.
-This year’s lineup of nine disciplines and 36 total labs participating in Amherst’s Summer Science Undergraduate Research Fellowships (SURF) did not include any members of the math faculty, raising some…
+Photo by Maria Stenzel By Olivia Fann As prospective math majors may have noticed, a certain department was notably absent from 2024 SURF opportunities.
+This year’s lineup of nine disciplines and 36 total labs participating in Amherst’s Summer Science Undergraduate Research Fellowships (SURF) did not include any members of the math faculty, raising some questions…

 The Two-Holed Donut?!
 Prof. David Zureick-Brown Presents a Smorgasbord of Open Questions in Number Theory